 You’ve asked them to wash their dishes before, and they said they would do it, yet they don’t.
 Then they forget again and a few more dishes are added to the sink.
 By this point, you’re frustrated, but not as angry as when they then do it a third consecutive time.
 Ultimately, you move out and tell all of your friends what a horrible roommate they were, and your old roommate’s reputation is ruined.

-Dirty dishes might seem irrelevant to your credit report, but what if the dirty dishes symbolized late credit card payments?
+Dirty dishes might seem irrelevant to your credit reports, but what if the dirty dishes symbolized late credit card payments?
 Imagine that you’re the annoying roommate to your creditors, who are becoming increasingly frustrated with your delinquency.
 They might tolerate one late payment and give you a second chance.
-However, if you keep making mistakes, you can ruin your relationship with them, in addition to maiming your credit score.
+But if you keep making mistakes, you can ruin your relationship with them, in addition to maiming your credit scores.

 What is a delinquent credit card account?

 In the credit card industry, any account past due is a delinquent account.
-However, many creditors will not report an account as delinquent to credit bureaus until at least 30 days after the missed due date, and if you’ve previously had a clean payment history, your creditor might not report the delinquent account until after two consecutive missed payments.
+But many creditors won’t report an account as delinquent to credit bureaus until at least 30 days after the missed due date.
+And if you’ve previously had a clean payment history, your creditor might not report the delinquent account until after two consecutive missed payments.

-Additionally, there are multiple levels of delinquency that may be reported on your credit report.
+Additionally, there are multiple levels of delinquency that may be reported on your credit reports.
 A debt can be reported as 30, 60, 90 and then 120 days late.
-Multiple delinquencies or a longer period of delinquency can affect your credit score much more negatively.
-For example, your credit score could drop as much as 125 points after numerous missed payments are posted to your credit report.
+Multiple delinquencies or a longer period of delinquency can affect your credit scores much more negatively.
+For example, your credit scores could drop as much as 125 points after numerous missed payments are posted to your credit reports.

-Also, even after you have fully paid off these debts, the missed payment information on your credit report may still remain for up to seven years, signaling potential irresponsibility to future creditors.
+Also, even after you’ve fully paid off these debts, the missed payment information on your credit reports may still remain for up to seven years, signaling potential irresponsibility to future creditors.
 So it’s usually in your best interest to fulfill at least the minimum payment due each month, and, if you do end up with delinquent accounts, to eventually pay those off, especially if they’ve gone into collections.How to pay your credit card bill

 How do I remove a delinquent account from my report?